SOUTH POINT Senior Shootout

 PRIZE MONEY AND AWARDS

 Prize ratio for the Challenge Events will be at least three (3) prizes for each ten (10) entrants.
 Super-Duper Senior prizes (for entrants age 70 or over as of the start date of the event) will be paid in accordance with each specific event format.
 In addition to the prize money, event champions will receive symbolic awards.

-Prize winnings will be paid by check from the Senior Shootout Tournament Office and should be available 1 hour after the event conclusion.
-Prize winnings that are not distributed will be mailed to participants within 30 days of the conclusion of the SPSSS.
+Steve Cook's Bowling Supply SS Sweeper and SPSSS Challenge event prize winnings will be paid by check from the Senior Shootout Tournament Office and will be available the day following the event.
+Prize winnings that are not distributed will be mailed to participants within 10 days of the conclusion of the SPSSS.
 The only sums to which a participant will be entitled for bowling in this tournament are those prizes or awards that may be won by the participant in this tournament.
 If for any reason a player wishes to waive the prize money, it is that player’s responsibility to notify tournament staff in writing at the time of registration regarding their refusal of the prize money.
 If the prize money is waived, the amount will be returned to the prize fund for distribution.

 The IRS requires SPSSS to furnish 1099 forms to individuals who accumulate winnings of $600 or more annually in any SPSSS tournament.
 Therefore, social security numbers must be provided per IRS regulations.
 Failure to provide a social security number (U.S. citizens) or Individual Tax ID Number-ITIN (Non-US citizens) to SPSSS will result in a 30% tax reduction of the prize winnings.